 Hand pain and hand injury

 The hand surgeons at Duke’s nationally ranked orthopaedic center offer advanced care for common hand pain and injuries like arthritis, fractures and cysts, as well as uncommon hand conditions and hand, finger and thumb reattachments associated with amputation.
-Our hand doctors are leaders in innovative surgeries reattaching amputated hands, fingers and thumbs, as well as microsurgical techniques to repair nerves and arteries that may be damaged.
+Our plastic surgery hand specialists are leaders in innovative surgeries reattaching amputated hands, fingers and thumbs, as well as microsurgical techniques to repair nerves and arteries that may be damaged.

 National leaders in hand pain and injuries

 Normal hand function is fundamental to your quality of life.
-The hand specialists at Duke Orthopaedics are committed to eliminating symptoms due to all causes of hand pain and discomfort, including carpal tunnel syndrome, thumb arthritis, joint dislocations, nail-bed injuries and trigger finger.
+The hand specialists at Duke Orthopaedics and Duke Plastic Surgery are committed to eliminating symptoms due to all causes of hand pain and discomfort, including carpal tunnel syndrome, thumb arthritis, joint dislocations, nail-bed injuries and trigger finger.
 We pioneered many microsurgical techniques.
 These innovative procedures are done with high-powered microscopes that allow our surgeons to see vessels and nerves that are too small to be repaired without magnification, and stitches are smaller than an eyelash.
 As a major referral center, we have gained extensive experience using microsurgery to repair damaged nerves and blood vessels in your hands, fingers and thumbs.

 Choose Duke to treat your hand pain or injury because we offer:

 - 24-hour access.
 If you need orthopedic care fast due to pain or injury we offer 24-hour access to appointments.
 In many cases, a orthopaedic provider may see you the same day you call for an appointment.
 Learn more about obtaining an appointment within the next 24 hours.